dansmyers/AI/Handouts/My_Heart_Will_Go_On.md

 ## Practice

-Use the decision tree to predict whether each of the following three hypothetical passengers did or did not survive the sinking. **Write your predictions in your lab document**.
+Use the decision tree to predict whether each of the following three hypothetical passengers did or did not survive the sinking.

 ```
 Pclass    Age    Sex